MirandaWoutersen/vue2-autocomplete/README.md

 #### process (Function)
 Function to process the API result with.
 Should return an array of entries or an object whose properties can be enumerated.

-#### template (Function)
-Function to process each result with.
-Takes the type of an API reply element and should return HTML data.

 ## Callback Events
 You can make a callback event via props.